Asteroids in the SDSS

 Asteroids are so close that they move across the sky quickly.
 The SDSS telescope takes pictures through 5 filters, one after the other.
 If the asteroid is close enough, it appears to move between filters.
 You can see a very fast moving asteroid in the picture at the left.
 The asteroid was moving as the picture was taken in each filter.

-Most asteroids move much more slowly than the one above.
-Most do not move much as a picture is being taken, and most do not even move significantly between the r-and i-filters.
+Most asteroids move much more slowly than the one above, and those that do may not be seen to move significantly between the r-and i-filters.
 But since the g-filter is at the other end of the camera, the asteroid will move much more by the time the g-filter takes a picture of that area of sky.
 For such a slow-moving asteroid, you will see what appears to be a yellow dot (the combination of red and green) next to a blue dot!

 How to Find Asteroids